 Each video is lovingly packaged with a variety of metadata that comprises the context of the video: When was it taken?
 What was the venue?
 Who was speaking?
 What was the topic of the talk?
 What are the related links?
 Are there quality issues with the video?

-It's my hope that this metadata brings the video that's currently scattered about easier to find and easier to use.
+It's our hope that this metadata brings the video that's currently scattered about easier to find and easier to use.

 Want to add a new conference?